-You can visit it by day and take a full tour of the whole site, or you can go “Petra by night” it’s a limited small event you’ll sit in front of the “Khaznah” enjoying candle lights lessening to AL Rababa playing by a local man and listening to some cultural Jordanian stories drinking a local cup of tea, you’ll feel the presence of the lost ancients souls of the Nabateans.
+You can visit it by day and take a full tour of the whole site, or you can go “Petra by night” It’s a limited small event you’ll sit in front of the “Khaznah” enjoying candle lights listening to AL Rababa playing by a local man and listening to some cultural Jordanian stories drinking a local cup of tea, you’ll feel the presence of the lost ancients souls of the Nabateans.

 The weather will be mildly cold during the day and extremely cold by night, so make sure you have heavy clothes and a heavy jacket for the cold nights.

-Unlike the rest of the kingdom’s regions, Aqaba is considered a hot area in the winter so that you can enjoy a sunny day on the beach even in December.
-However, the weather is cold by night, it gets colder in January, but the weather starts to settle again in march.
+Unlike the rest of the kingdom’s regions, Aqaba is considered a hot area in the winter so you can enjoy a sunny day on the beach even in December.
+However, the weather is cold by night, it gets colder in January, but the weather starts to settle again in March.

-Even though still there are a lot of things to do in Aqaba such as Swimming, Diving, water sports, shopping in the local markets, If you’re visiting Aqaba in autumn or spring, it would be in your best interest to see the Aqaba Bird Observatory.
+Even though still there are a lot of things to do in Aqaba such as Swimming, Diving, water sports, and shopping in the local markets, If you’re visiting Aqaba in autumn or spring, it would be in your best interest to see the Aqaba Bird Observatory.
 With a mission to preserve the natural habitats of Jordan’s migratory birds, you can get an exclusive peek at the aquatic birds on their migratory routes between Africa, Europe, and West Asia.
 The Aqaba Bird Observatory is an excellent place for the whole family.

 You can also take a journey of discovery through Aqaba’s Aquarium to reveal the hidden treasures of the Red Sea.
 As part of the Marine Science Station Complex, the Aquarium offers a chance to dive without getting wet and watch the aquatic life inside the Red Sea.